Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 Time spent there: 20 minutes

-Antwerp is a super-rich city, which you will pick up pretty quickly when you see all the houses on every square covered in gold.
+Antwerp is a super-rich city, which you will pick up on pretty quickly when you see all the houses on every square covered in gold.
 And the biggest, goldest, perfect-est of the squares is Grote Markt.
 It's just around the corner from Het Steen.
 Walk for not even five minutes and once you are blinded by the light reflecting off the gold, you're there.

-I don't know how the Belgians do it, but every city hall there I've seen is a masterpiece (for example the schizophrenic town hall in Ghent).
+I don't know how the Belgians do it, but every city hall there I've seen is a masterpiece (for example one of the best things to see in Ghent—the schizophrenic town hall).
 The City Hall at Grote Markt with its elaborate façade and beautiful decorations is once again the star of the show.
-But there is also something else trying to steal the spotlight.

 Brabo’s Monument

 Brabo's Monument in the middle of the square is a fountain/statue which made me wonder for a while trying to figure out “What the hell is that?!”
-It's the legend again!
+It's the hand legend again!
 Brabo—the naked jacked fella—is throwing a hand.
 It took me a minute to connect the dots, maybe because of the three beers I had in one of the cafés while staring at the fountain.
 Who knows...

 Cathedral of Our Lady